oneLphil/Unslack/deliverables/iteration-02.plan.md

 #### Goals and tasks

-Extension goals, from most important (1a) to least (2b)

 #### Frontend
-Design the app’s basic ui (mostly done during Monday Feb 12’s planning meeting) Implement basic ui.
+* Design the app’s basic ui (mostly done during Monday Feb 12’s planning meeting)
+* Implement basic ui.
 All html pages should be accessible, but may have non functioning buttons, lists/tables with fake local data, etc...
-Table of users’ information for a room (just some local data at first)
+* Table of users’ information for a room (just some local data at first)
-Backend:
+#### Backend:
-Figure out how to collect and store user time spent online Storing data for distracting sites, local information about teams Server
+* Figure out how to collect and store user time spent online
+* Storing data for distracting sites, local information about teams
+#### Server
-Server Socket Management:
+* Server Socket Management:
-Setup basic networking and messaging acceptance
-Server Message Handling:
+- Setup basic networking and messaging acceptance Server Message Handling:
 Setup basic message parsing and handling
 No implementation of behaviour, but dummy calls for later implementation